tcltk/tcl/doc/markdown/chan.md

 [chan]{.cmd} [event]{.sub} [channel]{.arg} [event]{.arg} [script]{.optarg}
 : Arrange for the Tcl script *script* to be installed as a *file event handler* to be called whenever the channel called *channel* enters the state described by *event* (which must be either **readable** or **writable**); only one such handler may be installed per event per channel at a time.
 If *script* is the empty string, the current handler is deleted (this also happens if the channel is closed or the interpreter deleted).
 If *script* is omitted, the currently installed script is returned (or an empty string if no such handler is installed).
 The callback is only performed if the event loop is being serviced (e.g. via [vwait] or [update]).

     A file event handler is a binding between a channel and a script, such that the script is evaluated whenever the channel becomes readable or writable.
 File event handlers are most commonly used to allow data to be received from another process on an event-driven basis, so that the receiver can continue to interact with the user or with other channels while waiting for the data to arrive.
-If an application invokes **chan gets** or **chan read** on a blocking channel when there is no input data available, the process will block; until the input data arrives, it will not be able to service other events, so it will appear to the user to "freeze up" .
+If an application invokes **chan gets** or **chan read** on a blocking channel when there is no input data available, the process will block; until the input data arrives, it will not be able to service other events, so it will appear to the user to "freeze up".
 With **chan event**, the process can tell when data is present and only invoke **chan gets** or **chan read** when they will not block.

     A channel is considered to be readable if there is unread data available on the underlying device.
 A channel is also considered to be readable if there is unread data in an input buffer, except in the special case where the most recent attempt to read from the channel was a **chan gets** call that could not find a complete line in the input buffer.
 This feature allows a file to be read a line at a time in non-blocking mode using events.
 A channel is also considered to be readable if an end of file or error condition is present on the underlying file or device.
 It is important for *script* to check for these conditions and handle them appropriately; for example, if there is no special check for end of file, an infinite loop may occur where *script* reads no data, returns, and is immediately invoked again.